-Note: Proposals to use the award stipend to pay the Registrant for private practice enhancements are not eligible.
-The recipient will receive a plaque, a check for $10,000 (increased from $2,500) that will fund their project, and an award citation in the Journal of Health Service Psychology.
+The recipient will receive a plaque, a check for $10,000 to fund their project, and an award citation in the Journal of Health Service Psychology.

-This award is named in honor of the National Register’s first Executive Officer, Alfred M. Wellner, PhD, and is the highest honor bestowed on a Registrant by the National Register to commemorate numerous and significant contributions to psychology during a distinguished career.
-The recipient will receive a plaque and an award citation in the Journal of Health Service Psychology.
+These awards, named in honor of the National Register’s first Executive Officer, are the highest honors bestowed by the National Register.
+They commemorate numerous, significant contributions to psychology during a distinguished career.
+The recipients will receive a plaque and an award citation in the Journal of Health Service Psychology.

-The stipend is disbursed directly to the student.
+Yes, the stipend is disbursed directly to the awardee—not to an institution.
 Funds such as these are generally considered taxable income.
 Taxes will not be withheld from the award and the awardee is responsible for any declaration of income associated with tax filings.
-We encourage applicants to include taxes paid in the budget (generally 20-25% depending on the income tax bracket).

 See Previous Award Winners and Other News